Homage to the

 The 1998 Tomorrowland redo had another homage to the House of the Future.
 Although the 1998 Tomorrowland Mural was primarily about things that move (or that used to move) in Tomorrowland, the House of the Future was on it too.
 The mural is now gone.

-Photo of House of the Future on banner
+Photo of House of the Future on banner in 2005

-Banner on Innoventions at DIsneyland, July 2005
+Banner on Innoventions at Disneyland, July 2005

 For Disneyland’s 50th anniversary celebration in 2005 and 2006, several huge banners appeared on Disneyland’s Innoventions building.
 The banners honored iconic Tomorrowland attractions of the past—the Flying Saucers, the Carousel of Progress, Adventures Thru Inner Space, and, of course, the House of the Future.